credibil/dwn/README.md

 >
 > The code in this repository is experimental and under active development.
 >
-> While the library is functionally complete, it has not yet had the hardening that comes from a
+> While the library is near functionally complete, it has not yet had the hardening that comes with
-> significant period of use in a production environment.
+> ongoing, real-world use.

 ## Getting Started